What Are Astrology Aspects?

 Your natal aspects are permanent - frozen at your birth moment.
 But transiting planets form temporary aspects that activate your birth chart patterns.
 That’s why some years feel easier than others.
 A challenging natal aspect might be triggered during a difficult transit, or supported during a harmonious one.

+No single aspect proves a destined relationship.
 In synastry (comparing two charts), Venus-Mars connections show chemistry and attraction.
 Moon-Moon or Moon-Venus aspects show emotional compatibility.
-Sun-Moon aspects (especially conjunction, trine, or opposition) often appear in long-term partnerships.
-The most powerful connection is usually a combination of several supportive aspects.
+Sun-Moon aspects can describe recognition and partnership rhythm.
+The most useful compatibility reading looks at several supportive contacts and the harder patterns both people are willing to handle consciously.

 Q: How do you read aspects in a birth chart?